One of the most debated topics among Canadian real estate investing beginners has got to be Cash flow.

 ASIDE: I'm amazed at how many Canadian real estate investing beginners don't use a professional accountant to do their taxes.
-A real estate accountant can really work magic with your tax returns and for the $250 it costs to use them they'll save you at least double that in things that you didn't know how do deduct yourself.
+A real estate accountant can really work magic with your tax returns and for the $250 it costs to use them, they'll save you at least double that in things that you didn't know how to deduct yourself.
 The wealthy use professionals, so should you.

 From my experience, the middle class will focus on short time frames for analysis and to make decisions.

 The wealthy look at the big picture and use a longer time frame.

 They'll look at investments in ten-year periods, at least.

 The middle class will look at investments on a monthly basis and panic every month.

 Canadian real estate investing beginners do the same.